bokeh/bokeh/sphinx/source/docs/user_guide/embed.rst

 differ from applications:

 :ref:`userguide_embed_standalone`
-    These documents don't need a Bokeh server to be useful.
+    These documents don't require a Bokeh server to work.
 They may have many tools and interactions such as custom JavaScript callbacks but are otherwise nothing but HTML, CSS, and JavaScript.
 These documents can be embedded into other HTML pages as one large document or as a set of